olafwrieden/azure-data-archiving-practices/README.md

 Design a basic PowerApp internally, to interact with the Azure Data Lake Gen2 API to scan the archive file metadata (cheap as this doesn't involve reading the file contents).
 If a Meta-data search is applied to the archive using PowerApps' native connectors to Cognitive Search, this approach provides a powerful archive search capability.

+**Archivist:** An archivist is an information professional who assesses, collects, organizes, preserves, maintains control over records and archives determined to have long-term value.
+The records maintained by the archivist can consist of a variety of forms such as file systems and data stores.

 **Requestor:** The requestor uses the PowerApp to browse the archive.
 Once the requestor has located one or more files in the archive to which they would like to request access, a request for access is lodged via the PowerApp to one or more approvers whose responsibility it is to approve or deny the file access (via the PowerApp).

 **Approver:** Despite being allowed to approve/deny access requests, the approvers themselves cannot read or download the file(s) themselves.
 Approvers merely act as an approval gateway to permit read access to the files.
-If approved, the file(s) may now be downloaded or moved to an online tier until their
+If approved, the file(s) may now be downloaded or moved to an online tier.

-For structured data, this may be in the form of a Power BI report.
-The Archive Manager is responsible for facilitating access to the archive.

 ## Data Lifecycle Management (Blob Storage)